vishal-1344/lisa/README.md

 # *LISA: *Latent Invariant Space Adaptation**

-### A Relativistic, Self-Governing Dynamical Architecture
+### Relativistic, Self-Governing Dynamical Architecture
-*built on a dual-timescale framework for manifold-stable adaptive control*
+*Built on a dual-timescale framework for manifold-stable adaptive control*

 > "Robust system performance is not only an outcome of error minimization, but rather the maintenance of a low-dimensional attracting manifold."
 > **LISA Technical Report**